By Last Updated: June 11th, 2026

 Summary

-Opal’s comprehensive guide explains everything California families need to know about scattering ashes.
+Opal’s comprehensive guide explains everything families need to know about scattering ashes in California.
 From choosing the right location to understanding permits and planning ceremonies, we provide trusted advice every step of the way.

 Table of Contents